wolfvictorOSI/Edge-Data-Store-Docs/V1/Modbus/ModbusTCPDataSelectionConfiguration.md

 ## Configure Modbus TCP data selection

-> **Note:** You cannot modify Modbus TCP data selection configurations manually.
-You must use the REST endpoints to add or edit the configuration.

 Complete the following to configure Modbus TCP data selection:

 1. Using any text editor, create a file that contains a Modbus TCP data selection in JSON form.
 This file can be created or copied to any directory on a device with Edge Data Store installed.